12 Types of Tenses with Examples

 • Luna will be facing the situation.

-Let us see the different forms of Future Continuous Tense:
+Let us see the different forms of the Future Continuous Tense:

 AffirmativeInterrogativeNegative